pran-7-5/eco_style/README.md

 (outer body should be made of hemp fiber)

 The best car is the Toyota Mirai but it is very expensive right now, because its life span is 100 years, it is called a forever car.(future is green hydrogen fuel cell not "Lithium battery = toxic and can’t be used in aviation").

+I don't want Tesla's gigafactory here, bring the toyota mirai instead, well toyota already have production facilities here, obviously battery electric has to stop one day, recycling old battery is a big problem, tesla autopilot is good but not the priority right now.
+Don't start digging lithium in Kashmir (only tourism, no factory).
+But the Gigafactory concept is good, totally solar powered.
+Enforce all existing factories to use solar.

 ** A lot of metal parts need to be removed from these appliances and replaced by hemp fiber.
 ```